 - Stinging Nettle – Long used as a folk medicine, this plant’s contribution to hair loss prevention has been reaffirmed by modern herbalists.
 Its action is believed to be similar to green tea, in that it prevents testosterone from changing into DHT.

-2. Yoga – You can fight hair loss without any artificial product / method by employing yoga.
-There are plenty of yoga exercises available that counter hair fall by improving* blood circulation to the scalp and stimulating hair growth.
-Hair are a couple of exercises which are particularly effective:
+You can fight hair loss without any artificial product/method by employing yoga.
+There are plenty of yoga exercises available that counter hair fall by improving blood circulation to the scalp and stimulating hair growth.
+Hair is a couple of exercises which are particularly effective:

 - Red Pepper – This spice has been used for centuries to irritate the skin which attracts blood and nutrients towards it.
 Applying to the scalp has the same action and also encourages histamine release which promotes cell division and growth of hair.